Recouer/Switch_inventory/Switch/README.md

 # Notice

-if the command prompt is too small, telnet will sometimes return ----more---- instead of the whole detail of the switch, in this case and it will cause the program not to work. it is recommanded to have your command prompt as long as possible in order to avoid such issues.
+if the command prompt is too small, telnet will sometimes return ----more---- instead of the whole detail of the switch, and it will cause the program not to work. it is recommanded to have your command prompt as long as possible in order to avoid such issues.